Civic Bosses Propose Unusable Ideas Like Desalination To Tackle Water Shortage

 Rainwater from the terrace is collected in a 15,000-litre tank beneath the car park through special pipes.
 The water from the tank flows into a filtration system consisting of a layer each of fine sand, activated charcoal and gravel.
 This water is then let into the well where it is stored.

-age.
+"Before we installed the system, there was a water shortage.
 The society used to spend about Rs 4 lakh on water tankers.
 No more.
 The society has not had a tanker come in since the last five years," said A K Mukherjee, a retired engineer and a resident of the society.

 Times View: Learn from citizens